Dr. Adrienne Owens

 Knowing I wanted to work closely with athletes, I decided to become a chiropractor.
 At Western States Chiropractic College, I studied anatomy, physiology, biomechanics, and a plethora of other subjects that gave me the tools to help patients and athletes to reach their goals.
 While at Western States, I participated in the Sports Medicine Club.
 This enabled me to work one-on-one with athletes in a variety of sports.

 After graduating with my Doctorate in Chiropractic in 2007, I worked as an associate chiropractor for seven years.
 In 2014, I opened my own chiropractic clinic in Federal Way, Washington.

-Having treated patients for more than a decade, I’ve taken to heart the importance of a personalized, individual approach to health and wellness for each patient I treat.
+Having treated patients for more than a decade, I've taken to heart the importance of a personalized, individual approach to health and wellness for each patient I treat.
 Every person's body, concerns, challenges, and desires are unique.
-My aim is to treat, educate, and support each patient to reach their health goals.
+I aim to treat, educate, and support each patient to reach their health goals.

 In my practice, I use several types of chiropractic treatment techniques and tools to meet the variety of preferences and physical needs of my patients.

 In my personal time, I enjoy attending Seattle Sounders matches with my husband, golfing, playing with my adorable boxer and kitty, and creating jewelry for friends and family.